 How I got to LSUS (or why I chose LSUS): I wanted a school that would fulfil my dreams of running a nonprofit.
 Since I was residing in Shreveport at the time, the moment became opportune at LSUS.

 Fond memories of LSUS: The day I met Chancellor Vincent Marsala in his office and introduced myself; when, as a graduate assistant, we applied for grants for the City of Shreveport to upgrade the Allendale neighborhoods, and wrote a grant on behalf of Shreveport Symphony Orchestra.

 LSUS faculty who helped me: Dr. Norman Dolch, former Executive Director of the LSUS Institute for Human Services & Public Policy

-How LSUS helped me succeed: The knowledge I gained in the classes I took on how to manage NPOs gave me insight into running a Catholic Parish.
+How LSUS helped me succeed: The knowledge gained in the classes I took on how to run NPOs gave me insight into running a Catholic Parish.

 Advice to college-bound students: “Focus”!
 This is what kept me going even after losing my dad in the final year of my studies.
 I stayed focused on the big dream.